Manaus: Meeting of Waters

-This natural phenomenon is caused by the confluence of the Negro River's dark water and the Solimões River's muddy brown water that come together to form the Amazonas River.
-For 6 km or more, both rivers waters run side by side without mixing.
+The Meeting of Waters (Portuguese: Encontro das Àguas) is a natural phenomenon caused by the confluence of the Rio Negro's dark water and the Solimões River's muddy brown water that come together to form the Amazonas River.
+For 6 km or more, both rivers' waters run side by side without mixing.

 The reason for this is not clear, although it is likely that the main factors are differences in the speed of the current, the volumes of water and the different densities of the two rivers.
 It is not thought that other differences between the two rivers (temperature and acidity) affect the mixing process significantly.
 The Negro River flows approximately 2 km/h at 28 °C, while the Solimões River flows 4 to 6 km/h at 22 °C.

 CIGS Zoo

 The zoo is open to the public.
 It is managed by the Brazilian Army and has approximately 300 species of animals from the Amazon fauna.